nmorch23/portfolio/_posts/2022-09-01-flexshape.markdown

 ### Project 1: Handed Shearing Auxetics

 This project dealt with flattened shapes which expand diagonally on living hinges.
-I used Rhino + Grasshopper design program to change the parameters of the living hinges and printed them out of FPU on a resin printer, then tested each design to determine which set of parameters best contributed to the expansion of the auxetic shapes.
+I used the Rhino + Grasshopper design programs to change the parameters of the living hinges and printed them out of FPU on a resin printer, then tested each design to determine which set of parameters best contributed to the expansion of the auxetic shapes.

 <img src="../../../assets/img/hsa.jpg" width=550px height=auto/>